NEWS

 Caterham Cars

-The electric sports car is one step closer to reality with Yamaha joining the project as the powertrain supplier.
+The electric sports car edges closer to reality with Yamaha and XING announced as powertrain and battery suppliers.
 Ken Pearson looks at the present and future of the Project V.

 When Caterham showed their vision for a future sports car with the striking Project V, it took a surprising form.
 In an obvious shift from the famous silhouette of the Seven that the company has been making for 51 years, the concept bears more of a resemblance to the Alpine A110 and Porsche Cayman mid-engined coupés than the kit-car style that we are used to.